marcodallamico/marcodallamico.github.io/content/authors/admin/_index.md

   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.

-    # NB THE LAST ACADEMICON ICONS HAVE BEEN MANUALLY ADDED IN THE HTML FILE (ORCID, ARXIV, NASA ADS)

 # Highlight the author in author lists? (true/false)
 highlight_name: true